Sex in the States

 HIV / AIDS Testing

-• You don’t need permission from your parent or guardian to get tested for sexually transmitted diseases (STDs) and HIV in New York.
+• You don’t need permission from your parent or guardian to get tested for sexually transmitted infections (STIs) and HIV in New York.

 • To make sure your visit is confidential, tell the clinic staff how to contact you about test results and future appointments without your parents knowing.